Kill Mushroom Fungus in Garden Beds & Yards

 What are the consequences of ignoring Mushroom fungi?

-Mushroom Fungus is a type of fungi that can be found in soil, on plants, and decaying matter.
+Mushroom fungi are a type of fungi that can be found in soil, on plants, and in decaying matter.
 It is often mistaken for a plant because it has a stem and a cap.

 What it does: